Acceptance Policy/Waiting List

 - This form will replace the Medical Form.

-- Bring this form to Camp with you and turn it in at the Bus or Check In.
+- Bring this form to Camp with you and turn it in to the Nurse.
 Please Do Not Mail this Form!

 - If you are checking medication with the nurse or you are bringing a Change Medical Form, at Check-In you must go to the cafeteria and see the nurse.